MotikDev/storage-services/SERVICE_CREDENTIALS.md

 # Service Credentials Documentation

-This document lists the credentials required to connect to services defined in `docker-compose.yml`.
+This document lists the credentials required to connect to services defined in `docker-compose.yml`, including Laravel .env configuration.

 ## Services